danschef/gear-detector/README.md

 * Find and label features in training and validation data

-* Furthermore training data can cropped using any GIS application (ArcGIS, QGIS).
+* Furthermore training data can be cropped using any GIS application (ArcGIS, QGIS).

-### 5. Generate test data
+### 4. Generate test data

 * Crop satellite images into tiles that have the same size as the training data.
 This can be done with the help of [gdal_retile.py](http://www.gdal.org/gdal_retile.html).